tedchoward/tidbits/_posts/2011-12-05-a-christmas-carol-as-resistance-literature.md

 Richard Beck:
 > *O Holy Night*, it turns out, was a song of political resistance and
 > protest.
 Imagine Americans singing in the years leading up to the
-> Civil War the lyrics *Chains shall He break for the slave is our
+> Civil War the lyrics: "*Chains shall He break for the slave is our
-> brother; And in His name all oppression shall cease*.
+> brother; And in His name all oppression shall cease*."
 >
 > *O Holy Night* is a political protest.
 A Christmas carol as resistance
 > literature.